maxwellgriffith345/LoadForecast/README.md

 weather and calendar features.
 The trained model is served via a FastAPI application that returns a 48-hour load forecast on demand.

+The project was inspired by an example in the skforecast user guide on demand forecasting

+_Forecasting energy demand with machine learning by Joaquín Amat Rodrigo and Javier Escobar Ortiz, available under Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0 DEED) at https://www.cienciadedatos.net/documentos/py29-forecasting-electricity-power-demand-python.html_

 ## Results
 | Metric | Value |
 |--------|-------|